Realization of rigid C*-bicategories as bimodules over type II$_1$ von Neumann algebras: Rigid C -bicategories

-If all the associators and unitors are identities, $\bB$ is called a \textit{strict} C$^*$-bicategory or \textit{2-C$^*$-category}.
+If all the associators and unitors are identity natural transformations, $\bB$ is called a \textit{strict} C$^*$-bicategory or \textit{2-C$^*$-category}, or also \textit{C$^*$ 2-category}.
 The definition of $2$-C$^*$-category appears in Section 7 of \cite{lro}, see also \cite{glr, z, bcls, lr}.
 By the coherence theorem for bicategories, see, e.g., Chapter 2 in \cite{ng}, every two parenthesized products of 1-morphisms with insertions of unit 1-morphisms can be canonically identified.
 Therefore we can safely ignore the associators and unitors in the calculations, or equivalently, we may assume that the bicategory is strict.
 We shall do so from now on, without further mention.